ezesundayeze/react-django-todo/readme.md

 ## Installation
 Clone this repository

-_Install Virtualenv and activate it.
+Install Virtualenv and activate it.
-_Make sure you are in the todobackend then run:
+Make sure you are in the todobackend then run:

 ```
-pip install -r requirements
+pip install -r requirements.txt

 ```

-__Then: `python manage.py runserver`
+Then: `python manage.py runserver`

-__Open another terminal and cd into "todo" the react folder.
+Open another terminal and cd into "todo" the react folder.
 Run `npm install` on successful installation run `npm start`

 Viola, you are good to go.